sanjdhar/amazon-ebs-migration-utility/README.md

 ## Pre-requisites <a name="Pre"></a>

 This release of the gp3 migration utility requires some manual setup.
-The next release will include SAM and CloudFormation that will make it easy to deploy and run this utility in your target AWS account.
+The next release will include SAM and CloudFormation templates that will make it easy to deploy and run this utility in your target AWS account.

 1. Create a DynamoDB table in your target AWS account and region with a partition key named `volume_id`
 1. Create an standard SNS topic using  default options in the same account and region.
 Create an email subscription against this topic and note down the resource ARN.